ntnhan2266/demo-app/README.md

 ##### `pages/`

 Top-level components that represent pages or views are organized in the `pages/` directory.
-Each file in this directory may correspond to a different route in your application.
+Each file in this directory correspond to a different route in your application.

 ##### `services/`